 10 Classic Books That Have Been Banned

-6. Animal Farm by George Orwell was delayed in the U.K. because of its anti-Stalin theme.
-It was confiscated in Germany by Allied troops, banned in Yugoslavia in 1946, banned in Kenya in 1991 and banned in the United Arab Emirates in 2002.
+The original publication of George Orwell's 1945 allegorical novella was delayed in the U.K. because of its anti-Stalin themes.
+It was confiscated in Germany by Allied troops, banned in Yugoslavia in 1946, banned in Kenya in 1991, and banned in the United Arab Emirates in 2002.